 Solution: It depends what you mean by a plumbing backup.
 If there is a gurgling or slow water then you have time to apply your own treatment.
 This could be trying out vinegar and baking soda (but this rarely works).
 A septic tank treatment you flush down your toilet is the fastest way to check if it is a clog or slow drain.
 You can also go out to your septic tank and see if this is overflowing or if the grass around it is greener than the rest of your yard.
 This is a sign you drain field is not functioning well.
 A plumbing backup is usually a problem with your septic tank.

 Leach fields can fail to evenly disperse effluent, leading to sewage backups, septic odors, and sewage leakage on the lawn.
+Many homeowners ask the question how long do septic fields last.
 Often this happens if the septic drain field is not sized correctly for your septic tank, or the soil type is not suitable for your infiltrator septic system.

 Solution: It is important to check if it is actually an infiltrator leach field failure.
 If your septic tank is backing up into the actual septic tank (and not into the house) the cheapest way to check if it is just a blockage is to order a septic tank treatment and de-clogger.
 If your septic is backing up into your house you can still try this but many homeowners would rather get in a septic company, even though this can be 5-10 times more expensive.